akmal-hakim/java-servelet-project/README.md

 </table>

 ## Servelet api.jar
 After all the environment had been set up.
-You may encounters this error
+You may encounters this error when running the program

 <table align="center">
 <tr>